-Note 10.
+Note 11.
 Acquisition

-On February 20, 2018, the Company completed the acquisition of a portfolio of Telcordia certified outdoor powered cabinet products from Calix, Inc. ("Calix") upon the terms and conditions contained in an Asset Purchase Agreement entered into on February 20, 2018.
+On February 20, 2018, the Company completed the acquisition of a portfolio of Telcordia certified outdoor powered cabinet products from Calix, Inc. ("Calix") upon the terms and conditions contained in an Asset Purchase Agreement dated February 20, 2018.